CafeVariomeUoL/EPND/README.md

 **Number of Subjects**: The number of subjects in the dataset . eg : >10 ,<20 or =100

+**Clinical Information**: Will return the datasets that have any clinical information present.

+**Diagnostic markers**: Will return the datasets that have any diagonostic markers information present.

+**Imaging**: Will return the datasets that have any imaging information present.

+**Electrophysiology**: Will return the datasets that have any electrophysiology information present.

+**Demographics**:Will return the datasets that have any dempgraphics information present.

+**Functional Ratings**:Will return the datasets that have any functional ratings information present.

+**Motor**:Will return the datasets that have any motor information present.

+**Neuropsychiatric Assessment**:Will return the datasets that have any neuropsychiatric assessment information present.

+**Neuropsychological Assessment**:Will return the datasets that have any neuropsychological assessment information present.

+**QualityofLife**Will return the datasets that have any qualityoflife information present

+**Sleepscales**:Will return the datasets that have any sleepscales information present

+**Sensors**:Will return the datasets that have any sensors information present

+**Neuropathology**:Will return the datasets that have any neuropathology inforamtion present.

+**Ethnicity Coverage**:Will return the datasets that have any ethnicity information present.

 [ ^ Back to the top](#top)